 Days of Instruction

-The Minnesota Homeschool Law does not require you to teach a specific amount of hours/day or days/year.
+The Minnesota Homeschool Law does not require your homeschooled child to study a specific amount of hours/day or days/year.

-The Minnesota Homeschool Law requires you to teach the following 13 subjects as part of your homeschool curriculum:
+The Minnesota Homeschool Law requires your child to study the following 13 subjects as part of their homeschool curriculum:

 - fine arts